Help The Jewish People on Giving Tuesday

 The Biblical Significance of Tuesday

-For both Jews and Christians, designating Tuesday as a day to give to charity has special significance.
+For both Jews and Christians, designating Tuesday as a day to give to charity has a unique significance.
 Many believe we receive double the blessings on Tuesdays.

 What does it mean to be doubly blessed?
 In Jewish tradition, there’s a belief about Tuesdays that goes all the way back to the beginning of the Bible.
 In the biblical account of the third day of Creation (Genesis 1:9-13), God says “it was good” twice — as opposed to the other days when He says it just once, and Monday, the second day when it is not mentioned at all.